Click on each question to expand, if we happened to miss something, please contact us directly.

 What are the educational requirements to enter the program?

-While some programs may have required academic benchmarks, we understand standard academic testing may not be the best way to measure competency.
-Students should have the ability to live independently to be successful in this program.
+While some programs may have required academic benchmarks, we understand standard academic testing is not be the best way to measure competency.
+Students will be most successful when they are motivated to learn.

 Do you have a meal program?